bukkaApp/Meal-shopping-App-Reactjs/README.md

 # Demo-Page-with-Reactjs
 To install this project:

-1. Clone this repo
+1. Download this repo

-2. on the CML interface,do a 'CD "Repo directory"'
+2. On the command line interface,do a 'CD "Repo directory"'

 3. Make sure you have access to the internet and type "npm install" to intall the project dependencies.